Actionable Book Summary: 21 Lessons for the 21st Century by Yuval Noah Harari

 Online social networks can help us form meaningful global communities.
 Helps us reconnect and start conversations about things that are of great importance: global warming, consumerism, new ways to educate youngsters and keep them engaged.

 A lot of people who seemingly have it all figured out (have nice jobs and stuff) don’t particularly like to hang out with other low-lives.
 However, even if you don’t need help from other people, other people might need you.
-More people contributing is crucial.
+More people contributing and building global communities is crucial for the future success of our species.

 Lesson #4: Hacking Humans